- Anees B. Chagpar, MD, MSc, MPH, MA, MBA, FACS

 Title: “Gendered differences in medical students’ sense of belonging in orthopedic surgery: A multi-institution study”

-Tiffany I. Leung, MD, MPH, FACP, FAMIA; Sima S. Pendharkar, MD, MPH, FACP; Angie Chen, MD, FACP, FASAM; Tammy Lin, MD, MPH, FACP; and Karen Wang, MD, MHS
+- Tiffany I. Leung, MD, MPH, FACP, FAMIA; Sima S. Pendharkar, MD, MPH, FACP; and Angie Chen, MD, FACP, FASAM; Tammy Lin, MD, MPH, FACP; and Karen Wang, MD, MHS

 Title: “Women physicians in transition: Learning to navigate the pipeline from early to mid-career”